eric-wisniewski/capstone_2021/README.md

 ## Data ##

 To see all the dat which was operated upon is within the source located [here.](https://github.com/eric-wisniewski/capstone_2021/tree/main/Files) The folder contains both .xlsx and .csv files, this was done in order to operate on them within R for statistical analysis and forecasting methods.
+Most sources are from US government agencies, due to many questioning the reliability of sources from the Chinese Government.

 ### Data Manipulation ###